kossiitkgp/docs/events/room-booking.md

 - Submit the form to the CWISS office or at the control room in Nalanda.

 ## Points to be noted
-- Keep at least 1.5 weeks in hand before booking a room, the process takes time.
-Weekends are excluded.
+- Keep at least **2 weeks** in hand before booking a room, the process takes time.
+The booking must be done at least **7 days** prior to the day of the workshop and the procedure can take Weekends are excluded.
 - AV Cell booking can be done 2-3 days in advance but it is still better to do it at the earliest along with room booking.
 - UPI payment is accepted while paying in the Fees department.
 - Both the form for room booking and AV cell needs the professor's signature, better to get it done together.